RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### 2. Summary stats table

 Directly above the map is a table that provides summary statistics for the user selected warehouses.
 The summary table includes the count of warehouses, the acreage of the warehouse footprint, the total warehouse floor space in square feet, the number of estimated daily truck trips, an estimate of the daily diesel PM<sub>2.5</sub>, NO<sub>x</sub>, and CO<sub>2</sub> emissions from those truck trips, and a jobs estimate.
 The table updates as the user selects different year ranges, clicks on different sections of the map, chooses jurisdiction(s), or enters advanced user inputs.
-Note that this estimate does not include car trips to and from warehouses in the emissions calculation, nor does it include truck idling emissions.
+Note that this estimate does not include car trips to and from warehouses in the emissions calculation, on-site forklift emissions, on-site hostler emissions, nor does it include truck idling emissions.
 Finally, it separates estimates for existing warehouses (already built) and planned, approved, or under construction warehouses which aren't yet in service.
 The details on these calculations are discussed in the Methods section.

 ### 3. Map